 Just outside the Museum of World Culture is the colorful playground Världens lek, inspired by the main exhibition Together (Tillsammans).
 The playground is designed so that people in wheelchairs can also enjoy the place.

-16. Travel through Gothenburg on the Stinsen train
+16. Travel through Gothenburg on the Stinsen sightseeing train

 17. Eat what may be the world’s largest cinnamon bun at Café Husaren

-At Café Husaren in Haga neighbourhood you can munch on what is said to be the world’s largest cinnamon bun.
+At Café Husaren in the old neighbourhood Haga you can munch on what is said to be the world’s largest cinnamon bun.
 The gigantic bun is an experience in itself, perfect to gather around after a walk in the cosy neighbourhood.
 A sweet break that is guaranteed to impress both children and adults!

 18. Discover the river and archipelago

-Taking Västtrafik’s boats across the Göta Älv river is a fun, sustainable and cheap way to see Gothenburg from the water.
+Taking the public transport boats across the river Göta Älv is a fun, sustainable and cheap way to see Gothenburg from the water.
 You can also take public transport all the way out into Gothenburg’s beautiful and cosy archipelago – all on one ticket.

 19. The “secret” aviation museum Aeroseum

-Aeroseum is also a must for those interested in technology!
-The aviation museum is located 30 meters underground in a former top-secret defense facility.
-Here in Sweden’s largest flight experience center you will find lots of different airplanes, helicopters and exhibitions with interesting themes.
+Aeroseum is a must for anyone with an interest in technology.
+This aviation museum is located 30 metres underground in a former top-secret defence facility.
+At Sweden’s largest flight experience centre, you’ll find a wide range of aircraft and helicopters, as well as exhibitions exploring fascinating themes.

 20. Experience high-altitude courses at Upzone Adventure Park

-In Skatås’s lush green open-air area is Upzone Adventure Park, an activity park where visitors move high above the ground.
-The park offers several climbing courses placed among the treetops, where balance, height and movement are in focus.
-Along the courses, ziplines take participants further between the platforms, creating a coherent experience through the forest.
-Upzone is adapted for both children and adults and is suitable for those who want to combine physical activity with nature experience.
+In the lush green outdoor area of Skatås, you’ll find Upzone Adventure Park, an activity park where visitors move high above the ground.
+The park features several high-rope courses set among the treetops, focusing on balance, height and movement.
+Along the way, zip lines carry participants between platforms, creating a seamless experience through the forest.
+Upzone is suitable for both children and adults, making it an ideal choice for anyone looking to combine physical activity with a nature experience.

 At the Gothenburg Natural History Museum you can see the world’s only mounted blue whale and a diversity of small and large animals from all over the world.
-The museum houses both the main exhibition The History of the Earth and the Evolution of Life and the family exhibition Animals in the City based on Sarah Sheppard’s popular children’s book.
+The museum houses both the main exhibition The History of the Earth and The Evolution of life and the family exhibition Animals in the city based on Sarah Sheppard’s popular children’s books.

 22. Go to sea at Maritiman